cupkax/bibtotrello/README.md

 # bibtotrello
 Python script to export bibtex literature titles to trello cards

-The script takes parses a bibtex file to extract literature titles in unicode format and export them as cards in a relevant list on a trello board.
+The script parses a bibtex file to extract literature titles in unicode format and export them as cards in a relevant list on a trello board.